 Shaving butter is light and thin, making it one of the sleeker options available from for those with sensitive skin.
 The transparent formula is typically low-lather and can be applied directly to your face.
 It has a thicker consistency that helps deliver more nutrients to the skin, providing for a hassle and pain-free experience.

+Shaving cream typically delivers an airy, light lather, which is a partial contrast to shaving butter.
 We’ve seen a resurgence in popularity for this classic technique.
 Most guys use a boar bristle brush to apply the cream more evenly across the skin.

+The rich texture make it great for smoother skin post-shave and the brush helps to lift the hair.
+But it does require a lot of one thing: time.
 If you need to leave the house in ten minutes, this might not be your best choice.
-Preparation, application, and clean up can eat up valuable minutes if you're grooming on the go.
+Preparation, application, and clean up can eat up valuable minutes if you're grooming on-the-go.

 This is probably what you grew up on.
 Who can forget the classic sound of foam leaving a can ?!On the plus side, foam takes some of the hassle out of applying a traditional cream by using an aerosol can to speed up the process.
 The thick foam coats the skin, moistening the hairs pre-shave.
 You save time on lathering up and most guys can usually remove any residual foam with a wet towel.